wp-plugins/rs-feedburner/readme.txt

 * Fast
 * Compatible

-One of the **easiest** ways to implement your FeedBurner or FeedPress feed on your WordPress site. *It just works.*
+One of the **easiest** ways to implement your FeedBurner, FeedPress, or FeedBlitz feed on your WordPress site. *It just works.*

 Important: If you are using a caching plugin, you will need to set it to *not* cache your *feeds*.
 (Cache plugins usually have an "exclude" setting so you can specify which pages won't be cached.)